Consumer medicine information

 Your doctor or pharmacist has more information on medicines to be careful with or avoid while taking ALBEY VENOM.

-How to take ALBEY VENOM
+How is ALBEY VENOM given

-Desensitisation injections should never be given intravenously.
+Immunotherapy injections should never be given intravenously

 How much to take